JoernBerkefeld/SFMC-Cookbook/general/README.md

 _Thanks_ to my buddy Christian who published a [full tutorial](https://simple-force.com/2018/12/17/marketing-cloud-best-practice-external-editors/) a while ago and taught me how to use this hack.

-### Online Services for quick debugging
+#### Use Online Services for quick debugging

 If you have access to your own web-server it is definitely recommended to use that one rather than a free online service for security reasons.
 Also, being able to integrate via SFTP will speed up your process.

 If you do not have that, there are multiple services out there that offer quick and easy access to files you created online.
-The easiest services for this purpose at the time of writing seem to be c9.io or codesandbox.io.
+A good, though not-save-for-passwords service are [c9.io](https://c9.io) or [codesandbox.io](https://codesandbox.io/) as it creates your own subdomain for each project you start.

+[Dropbox](https://www.dropbox.com/) or your private [OneDrive](https://onedrive.live.com/) account may also serve the purpose while being a bit more secure.
+Enterprise accounts of these services often don't allow **public** sharing to anyone which is what you need to make this work.

-**Note:** They might automatically apply formatting that breaks your code at their own will when you paste code there, making it imperative to use `*.ssjs` and `*.amp` file extensions as these will not be recognized and hence not auto-formatted.
+**Note:** Some of these services might automatically apply formatting that breaks your code at their own will when you paste code there, making it imperative to use `*.ssjs` and `*.amp` file extensions as these will not be recognized and hence not auto-formatted.

 **Important:** Please keep in mind never to store credentials in these online services to avoid security issues!
 If credentials or secrets are needed, retrieve them from SFMC's Key management (Administration section; for `De-/EncryptSymmetric()`) or from a Data Extensions if you need to use other types of credentials.